ADT vs. Ring Alarm: Comparing Old vs. New

 ADT and Ring Security Cameras

-ADT and Ring believe in the power of security cameras as crime deterrents,1 and both offer several video surveillance options.
+ADT and Ring believe in the power of security cameras as crime just like we do,1 and both offer several video surveillance options.

 ADT Security Camera Options

-FYI: To enable facial recognition on the Nest Cams, you’ll need a Nest Aware subscription starting at $6 per month.
+FYI: To enable facial recognition on the Nest Cams, you’ll need a Nest Aware subscription starting at $8 per month but you don’t need to pay that additional fee if you have an ADT system.
+ADT monitoring plans that support security cameras include Nest Aware in their monthly rate.

 The current Nest camera lineup includes: